acend/argocd-basics-training/content/en/docs/02/_index.md

 {{% /alert %}}

 Have a look in the [documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/) for detailed information about accessing private repositories.
-{{% onlyWhen no-argocd-cli %}}
-Since the forked repository is public, no additional credential configuration is needed.
-Private repository access is managed via the Argo CD UI under **Settings → Repositories** if required.
-{{% /onlyWhen %}}

 ## {{% task %}} Delete the Application